 within a CCSS.
 A STA with dot11ChannelUsageActivated equal to true shall support channel usage and shall set to 1 the Channel Usage field of the Extended Capabilities elements that it transmits.

+(#3798) A TWT agreement that is established between a STA and its associated AP, by exchanging Channel Usage Request and Response frames, is referred to as a peer-to-peer TWT agreement and the corresponding TWT schedules are referred to as peer-to-peer TWT schedules.
+In this case, the Channel Usage element carried in the Channel Usage Request and Response frames may either:

+Include a single Channel Entry field with Operating Class and Channel field(s) that are different from the associated AP’s BSS channel

+Include a single Channel Entry field with Operating Class and Channel field(s) that are the same as the associated AP’s BSS channel

+Include no Channel Entry field.

+(#3148) Unless explicitly indicated in this subclause, the rules defined in subclause 10.47 (Target Wake Time (TWT)) and in subclause 26.8 (TWT operation) shall be ignored when establishing and operating with a peer-to-peer TWT agreement.

+NOTE – The TWT element is used for peer-to-peer TWT agreement only to determine the timing parameters of the peer-to-peer schedule.

-A TWT agreement that is negotiated for a channel that is outside the operating bandwidth of the AP’s BSS, by exchanging Channel Usage Request and Response frames, is referred to as an off-channel TWT agreement and the corresponding TWT schedules are referred to as off-channel TWT schedules.
-An HE AP that has dot11ChannelUsageActivated equal to true and supports providing an off-channel TWT schedule to a requesting non-AP STA to establish a non-infrastructure network or an off-channel TDLS direct link shall set to 1 the Off-channel Scheduling TWT Support field of the Extended Capabilities elements that it transmits.
+(#3150) An HE AP that has dot11ChannelUsageActivated equal to true and supports negotiating a peer-to-peer TWT schedule that is requested by a non-AP STA to establish a non-infrastructure network or an off-channel TDLS direct link shall set to 1 the Peer-to-peer TWT Support field of the Extended Capabilities elements that it transmits.

 NOTE 1—An HE AP has dot11TWTOptionImplemented equal to true and has the TWT Responder Support subfield set to 1 in the Extended Capabilities element and the HE Capabilities element.